googleapis/java-bigtable-hbase/bigtable-protos/README.md

 ## Purpose
 This project houses the raw .proto files that are used for accessing Google Cloud Bigtable.
 This project generates a jar with java artifacts derived from the proto files in this project.
 These proto files can also be used to generate other clients.

-This project reliese on artifacts from https://github.com/grpc/grpc-java.
+This project relies on artifacts from https://github.com/grpc/grpc-java.
 You can see more about gRPC at https://github.com/grpc/grpc-common.

 ## Bigtable proto files